 Now it is time to bake a cake using this neat little contraption.
 First, you will need a few ingredients and tools.

-- Cake batter -- Use your favorite homemade cake batter or get a storebought cake mix.
+- Cake batter – Use your favorite homemade cake batter or get a store-bought boxed cake mix.

-- Air Fryer -- The star of this recipe is, of course, the air fryer.
-There are a variety of brands out there to choose from.
+- Air Fryer – The star of this recipe is, of course, the air fryer.
+There are different brands out there to choose from.
 Some of the most popular ones are the Ninja Foodi, Cosori, Gourmia, Emeril Lagasse, and Instant made by the same people that make the Instant Pot.

-- Cake pan -- that fits the air fryer.
-You don’t have to use the one in a kit, just measure the inside of your air fryer basket and use a cake pan smaller than that.
+- Cake pan – that fits the air fryer.
+You don’t have to use the one in a kit, just measure the inside of your air fryer basket and use a round pan smaller than that.
 I do happen to have a special air fryer cake pan which works really well.
 It is already the perfect size and has a handle.

-- Cake Strips -- are nice but they are optional.
-They help to keep the cake level when in bakes instead of doming in the middle.
+- Cake Strips – are nice but they are optional.
+They help to keep the cake level when baking instead of doming in the middle.

 Step 1: Make the cake batter

 First, make the cake batter whether you are following your favorite cake recipe or you have a cake mix.
 Just follow the instructions on the back of the box.
 You pretty much just add all the dry ingredients and any extra ingredients in a large mixing bowl and then whisk or use a hand mixer.
 The cake batter pictured above comes from a vanilla cake.